ikrs/nodejsCourse/README.md

 Arrow functions

-Arrow functions DONT BIND `.this` keyword.
+Arrow functions DOES NOT BIND `.this` keyword.